iivvaannxx/magento-order-management/README.md

 ## Design Decisions and Assumptions

-Below I outline the principal design decision I made during the development.
+Below I outline the principal design decisions I made during the development.
 Feel free to reach out to me if you have any questions or something is not clear.

 ### Documentation